Critical intermittency in rational maps: Vanishing Lyapunov exponents

 \section{Vanishing Lyapunov exponents}

-For iterated function systems of interval maps, Gharaei and Homburg \cite{gh17} show how intermittent time series occur if there is a common fixed point with a vanishing Lyapunov exponent, so that the common fixed point is neutral on average.
+For iterated function systems of interval maps, Gharaei and the first author~\cite{gh17} showed how intermittent time series occur if there is a common fixed point with a vanishing Lyapunov exponent, so that the common fixed point is neutral on average.
 We will present an analogous example for iterated function systems of M\"obius transformations on the Riemann sphere.
 Consider the maps

 We pick the maps $f_0,f_1$ with equal probability.

 \begin{theorem} Consider the iterated function system $G = \langle f_0,f_1\rangle$ given with probabilities $p_0=p_1=1/2$.
 Assume that $|\mu| >1$ and $\mu \not\in \mathbb R$.